timo2009/admin/Version 3/readme.md

 ### Process
 1. Go to the directory in your webspace that is linked to the **/** route.
-2. Upload the downloaded version to this directory.
+3. Upload the downloaded version to this directory in a folder called admin.
-3. Open the **/** route in your browser and log in using the default credentials.
+4. Open the **/admin** route in your browser and log in using the default credentials.
 4. We will set up everything for you.

 ---